PalaciosCaroline/typescript-table/README.md

 # typescript-table: A package for easily importing a table to display your data .

 The Table React component is built with TypeScript and supports various custom data types for easy and flexible usage.
-It is 100% customizable and accessible.
+It is 100% customizable and accessible, and responsive.

 ![React](https://img.shields.io/badge/React-v18.2.0-61DAFB?logo=react)
 ![JavaScript](https://img.shields.io/badge/JavaScript-ES6-F7DF1E?logo=javascript)